vyasparthm/AutonomousDriving/P1_FindingLaneLines/README.md

 A browser window will appear showing the contents of the current directory.
 Click on the file called "P1.ipynb".
 Another browser window will appear displaying the notebook.
 Follow the instructions in the notebook to complete the project.

 **Step 3:** Complete the project and submit both the Ipython notebook and the project writeup

+For more exciting videos about technology, please do not forget to subscribe to my [YouTube Channel](https://www.youtube.com/channel/UCqxm7CkItJsJk6ME8qn_bAA/featured)